CrowdDotDev/crowd.dev/README.md

 ## Contribution

-There are many ways you can contribute to crowd.dev!
+There are many ways you can contribut.
 Here are a few options:

-- Star this repo
 - Create issues every time you feel something is missing or goes wrong
 - Upvote issues with 👍 reaction so we know what's the demand for a particular issue to prioritize it within the roadmap